intel-iot-devkit/smart-video-workshop/optimization-tools-and-techniques/README.md

 	cd /opt/intel/computer_vision_sdk/deployment_tools/model_optimizer$
 	python3 mo_caffe.py --input_model $SV/object-detection/models/sqeeznet_ssd/squeezenet_ssd.caffemodel -o $SV/object-detection/models/sqeeznet_ssd/batch_size/batch_2 -b 2

-#### Run the object-detection example for with new batch size
+#### Run the object-detection example for new batch size

 	cd $SV/object-detection
 	./tutorial1 -i $SV/object-detection/cars_1920x1080.h264 -m $SV/object-detection/models/sqeeznet_ssd/batch_size/batch_2/squeezenet_ssd.xml

 #### Run the example for batch size 8 and 16
-The similer instructions can be used to change batch size to 8 and 16 using model optimizer.
+The similer instructions can be used to change batch size to 8 and 16 using Model Optimizer.
 Once it is done, run the example again and observe the performace.

 ### 2. Pick the right model based on application and hardware